-Research and analysis by all of our investment teams includes an evaluation of performance on strategy, financials, risk, and material ESG factors, and the overlaps between these elements.
-The teams supplement fundamental financial analysis with information provided through a range of proprietary ESG and engagement tools, qualitative analysis and the insights gleaned through engagement.
-Our dedicated Responsibility Office - which reports directly into our CEO via the Head of Responsibility - works with all investment teams across all asset classes to support them in integrating material ESG and engagement insights into their investment decisions and the monitoring of investees.
+Research and analysis by our investment teams includes an evaluation of performance on strategy, financials, risk, and material sustainability factors, and the overlaps between these elements.
+The teams who are able to incorporate qualitative information into their investment processes supplement fundamental financial analysis with information provided through a range of proprietary sustainability and engagement tools, qualitative analysis and the insights gleaned through engagement.
+Our dedicated Responsibility Office - which reports directly into our CEO via the Head of Responsibility - works with our investment teams across asset classes to support them in integrating material ESG and, where applicable, engagement insights into their investment decisions and the monitoring of investees.

-We have two employees working full-time on public policy matters in the Responsibility Office.
-This includes the Head of Policy and ESG Integration, whose team works with experts across our firm to ensure advocacy work is well informed. relevant, and impactful.
-EOS also has a comprehensive programme of engagement with legislators, regulators, industry bodies and other standard setters to help shape capital markets.
+We have a public policy and advocacy sub-team in the Responsibility Office, who work with experts across our firm to ensure our advocacy work is well informed, relevant and impactful.
+EOS also has a comprehensive programme of engagement with legislators, regulators, industry bodies and other standard-setters to help shape capital markets.
+Members of our investment teams contribute their expertise through collaboration with the Responsibility Office and EOS, as well as direct involvement in external industry initiatives.
 The result is an advocacy policy that aims to lead rather than follow the policy debate.
 For example, we work with the Living Wage for US and the Living Wage Foundation in the UK.